State Police Issue Alert For Wanted Long Island Man

-An alert has been issued for a Long Island man who has been wanted by State Police for nearly a decade following his arrest.
+An alert has been issued by New York State Police investigators on Long Island for a wanted man who was arrested more than a decade ago.

-New York State Police investigators out of East Meadow are seeking the public’s assistance in locating Alessandr Melo, who was arrested on Long Island for allegedly driving while intoxicated in 2011.
+Investigators in East Meadow are seeking the public’s assistance in tracking down Alejandro Tobon-Tobon, who was arrested in March 2010 and charged with first-degree aggravated unlicensed operation of a motor vehicle.

-Police said that Melo was arrested on Aug.
-20, 2011, and a bench warrant was issued by the Nassau County First District Court on Nov.
-28 that year.
+Tobon-Tobon later failed to appear for court proceedings, and a bench warrant was issued for his arrest by the Nassau County First District Court on May 31, 2012.

-Melo, 47, was described by police as being 5-foot-8, weighing approximately 190 pounds with black hair and brown eyes.
-Anyone with information regarding his whereabouts has been asked to contact New York State Police in East Meadow by calling (631) 756-3300 or emailing CrimeTip@troopers.ny.gov.
+Anyone with information regarding Tobon-Tobon’s whereabouts has been asked to contact New York State Police investigators in East Meadow by calling (631) 756-3300.

 Click here to sign up for Daily Voice's free daily emails and news alerts.